Ffisegydd/interview-questions/README.md

 No particular order

-* Add config file control, rather than modifying the scripts
 * Case studies v2.0
    - Separate context, question, and answers into separate LLMs+prompts
-* Refactor to make use of better pipeline functionality
 * Add guardrails for LLM responses, including:
    - Filtering empty lines
    - Self-correcting loop
 * Play with the rephrasing prompt to get better results
-* Create some C4 diagrams

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.